fmcnallyi3/stability/README.md

 This folder contains scripts to check the stability of the detector as well as the processing of the root and I3 files.

+Notes for new users (Summer 2025): this project was written a while ago and I'm interested in faster/better ways to do some of the tasks it accomplishes.
+In general, your goals are to:
+- get the livetime from i3live (and number of events? is this possible?)
+- get the number of events from the maps (usually .fits files)
+- get the livetime and number of events from root (or hdf5, I'm not sure how they're stored) files
+- be careful about which good run list is used and how.
+We need to mimic what was used in the data processing by Loyola!

 ## Files